shahrizxl/Softrix/Softrix/README.md

 ---

 ## Problem Statement

-New traders face challenges in the financial market because of:
-- Inadequate education about trading.
-- Inaccessible, non-centralized support systems.
-- Overwhelming interfaces of trading apps.
-- Poor financial habits and lack of simple money tracking tools.
+New traders often face significant barriers when entering the financial market, primarily due to a lack of foundational education in trading.
+Many beginners struggle to navigate complex trading platforms filled with advanced jargon and overwhelming interfaces, which makes it difficult for them to feel confident and make informed decisions.
+Furthermore, the absence of centralized, easily accessible support systems leaves newcomers without real-time guidance or a community to turn to when questions arise.
+Additionally, poor financial habits and the absence of simple tools for tracking spending and investments only exacerbate the challenges, leading to confusion and potential losses.
+These issues contribute to a cycle of fear and uncertainty, making it harder for new traders to succeed and build wealth in the market.

 ---